Chidinmaidonor/portfolio-artificial-intelligence/README.md

 #### Technical Skills: Embedded Systems and Automation

-## Education
-- M.S., Electrical/Electronic Engineering	| The University of Tulsa, Oklahoma (_December 2026_)
-- B.S., ELectrical/Electronic Engineering | The University of Benin, Nigeria (_May 2016_)

-## Work Experience

-Electrical & Computer Engineering professional with a solid foundation in circuit analysis, embedded C programming, and hardware testing.
-Through graduate-level coursework and hands-on lab experience in the United States, I have developed strong skills in microcontroller programming, digital logic, debugging, and system-level problem solving.

-I’ve worked on projects involving sensor interfacing, embedded firmware, and real-time data acquisition—using tools such as oscilloscopes, multimeters, logic analyzers, and simulation environments like MATLAB and LTspice.
-I also write Python scripts to support testing, automation, and analysis.

-At the University of Tulsa, I assist students with circuit design concepts, embedded programming, and troubleshooting microcontroller interfaces, further strengthening my communication and mentoring abilities.
-My interests include embedded systems, communication electronics, and high-reliability electrical design.

-Motivated, adaptable, and committed to continuous growth, I’m building a strong foundation in embedded C, microcontroller systems, and electrical engineering principles to contribute to reliable, well-engineered solutions.

 ## Projects
 ### **🛣️ A Basic PLC Traffic Controller Using TIA Portal**
 [GitHub Repo »](/https://github.com/Chidinmaidonor/PLC-Project-Traffic-Light-Control-System-without-HMI-in-Siemens-TIA-Portal.git)